-- (a) If you do not wish to report your concern internally, you are encouraged to use Merlin's whistleblowing hotline or portal, both of which are operated externally by Safecall.
-Safecall is a completely independent company that operates a confidential reporting service for many global businesses and it is available 24 hours a day and is staffed by highly skilled professional call handlers. - (b) You can make calls to the hotline free of charge from anywhere in the world.
-Where English is not your first language, a translator will be provided for you within a few minutes.

-- (c) SafeCall will take the details of your concern and raise them to a Merlin whistleblowing contact.
+- (a) You are always encouraged and empowered to use Merlin's Speak Up hotline and portal, both of which are operated externally by SafeCall.
+SafeCall is a c completely independent company that operates a confidential reporting service for many global businesses; it is available 24 hours a day and is staffed by highly skilled professional call handlers. - (b) You can make calls to the hotline free of charge from anywhere in the world.
+Where English is not your first language, a translator will be provided for you within a few minutes. - (c) SafeCall will take the details of your concern and raise them to the Merlin Compliance Team who will triage the concern with the support of subject matter experts depending on the nature of the concern raised.
+Merlin will then investigate the concern and feedback will be given to you via SafeCall. - (d) Through using the Speak Up Hotline and Portal, it is possible for your identity to be kept confidential from Merlin.
+However, as mentioned above, reporting a concern anonymously makes it more difficult to investigate and address concerns effectively. - (e) An alternative to calling the Speak Up Hotline is via the SafeCall secure online portal.
+All information given via the portal is encrypted for security reasons and can be made in your preferred language.
+To raise a concern online please visit the following URL: